 a) They will come across a horribly mutilated corpse.

 b) One or more of them will be brutally killed.

 c) They will narrowly avoid being killed.

-This only lasts about a minute, or even a matter of seconds, before we cut to the show's characters, who have come in to investigate the death, deaths or deadly threat.
-The character/s from the teaser have almost no involvement from this point on; they might be asked one or two questions, but they're just as likely to get nothing but a brief mention ("A couple of kids found her three hours ago", etc) and that'll be it for them.
+This typically only lasts about a minute, or even a matter of seconds, before we cut to the show's characters, who have come in to investigate the death, deaths or deadly threat.
+The character/s from The Teaser have almost no involvement from this point on; they might be asked one or two questions, but they're just as likely to get nothing but a brief mention ("A couple of kids found her three hours ago", etc) and that'll be it for them.

 Obviously this doesn't apply to characters who die in some mysterious semi-obscure way in the opening seconds of a show, then go on to be the subject of inquiry, flashbacks and a thorough autopsy.

 - Ōoku: The Inner Chambers: The entire plot opens with a little boy wandering in the forest and getting mauled by a bear.
 Then his family was infected by the Red Pox disease, the aftermath of which resulted in the storyline's setting.